Nonsan: Secondary education

 Nonsan has a number of high schools, including a girls' high school, a technical high school, and two private schools which attract students from across the province and beyond.

 Tourism

 Local attractions include the Eunjin Mireuk, a large standing Buddhist sculpture of the Goryeo period and its accompanying temple, Gwanchoksa, as well as the Baekje Military Museum.

-Mireuk-bosal at Gwanchok Temple in Nonsan City, South Chungcheong Province, South Korea.
+Mireuk-bosal at Gwanchok Temple in Nonsan, South Korea.